 A simple, thoughtful yet touching message, which shows that you wish the bride and groom much love and a long, happy marriage.

-To help you get a better feel for writing a letter in Hungarian, we’ll show you a short example of a formal letter and an informal letter, along with a translation.
+To help you get a better feel for writing a message in Hungarian, we’ll show you a short example of a formal one and an informal one, along with their translations.